Gondalpara

-Gondalpara is a neighbourhood in Chandernagore of Hooghly district in the Indian state of West Bengal.
+Gondalpara, previously known as Danmarksnagore, is a neighbourhood in Chandernagore of Hooghly district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 History

 The town was a Danish possession, also known as Danmarksnagore in 1698-1714 as part of Danish India, governed from Tranquebar.
+Dannemarksnagore was besieged in 1707, raided in 1713, and besieged again in 1714, leading to an evacuation of the place altogether.

+After the Danish left in 1714, the French East India Company, amalgamated the settlements of Gondalpara, Khalisani and Boro to form Chandannagar.
+It remained a French colony till 1954, apart from certain periods in 1757 and during the Napoleonic Wars when Chandannagar was occupied by the British.